God's Not Dead (film): Plot

 Josh invites Martin to attend a Newsboys concert.
+Mark finally visits his mother but mocks her for her faith.
+She responds that his financial success was given to him by Satan to keep him from turning to God; then, she does not remember his name.
+Amy confronts the Newsboys in their dressing room but asks them to help guide her in converting to Christianity.
 Radisson reads a letter from his late mother and is moved to reconcile with Mina.
-Amy confronts the Newsboys in their dressing room but asks them to help guide her in converting to Christianity.
 On his way to find Mina, Radisson is struck by a car and fatally injured.
 A pastor waiting at the intersection tends to Radisson and helps him come clean of his sins and regain his religious faith as he dies.
-Mark finally visits his mother but mocks her for her faith.
-She responds that his financial success was given to him by Satan to keep him from turning to God; then, she does not remember his name.

 At the concert, the Newsboys show a video clip of Willie Robertson congratulating Josh on standing up to Radisson and encouraging the audience to text "God's Not Dead" as a message to others.
 The Newsboys then begin to play their song "God's Not Dead", dedicating it to Josh.